Ashes or hair are turned into a unique Memorial Diamond.

 The diamond cut will be made by external experts.
 If the Memorial Diamond is requested as rough diamond, the ALGORDANZA staff solely polishes the abrasive start face of the diamond growth.

-Each diamond is engraved with a small laser inscription on the diamond's girdle.
+Each hair or ashes diamond is engraved with a small laser inscription on the diamond's girdle.

 The laser inscription consists of the ALGORDANZA signet and the unique reference number of the order.
 On request an individual message can be engraved additionally to the reference number.
 The laser inscription is only visible under a microscope with a magnification of at least 30 times.